nervjack2/webFinal/README.md

 ```
 ryu-manager monitor.py
 ```
-2. Enter the following command to create a data-center like topology.
+2. Enter the following command to create a tree like topology.
 ```
-sudo python dataCenterNet.py [Number of core switches] [Number of aggregation switches]
+sudo python2 treeNet.py [Number of hosts]
 ```
 3. Open a xterm terminal of one of the host.
 ```